backdrop-contrib/customerror/README.txt

   - There is no need to.
 CustomError returns the correct HTTP status codes (403 and 404).
 This will prevent robots from indexing the error pages.

+* I want to customize the custom error template output.

+  - In your sites theme, duplicate your page.tpl.php to be page--customerror.tpl.php and then make your modifications there.

+* I want to have a different template for my 404 and 403 pages.

+  - Duplicate your page.tpl.php page to be page--customerror--404.tpl.php
+    and page--customerror--403.tpl.php.
+You do not need a page--customerror.tpl.php for this to work.

 * Some 403 errors (e.g. "http://example.org/includes") are served by
   the Apache web server and not by CustomError.
 Isn't that a bug?